Field Trips

 How can students learn about Freshkills Park before or after their field trip?

-Before your field trip, we will send you a vocabulary list and some suggested activities.
-You can use resources from the Freshkills Resource Bank to introduce students to Freshkills Park, or schedule a virtual field trip before the in-person trip.
+Before your field trip, you can use resources from the Freshkills Resource Bank to introduce students to Freshkills Park.
 If you have a specific project you would like to do related to Freshkills Park, contact education@freshkillspark.org.

 How do we get to Freshkills Park?